SilverPheonix/Loot-Ledger/documents/LootLedger-UserManual.md

 - **Viewing Characters:**
   - Your created characters will be listed on the left sidebar.
 Click on a character to view and manage their backpack.
-  - (WIP) Click the Edit Icon to edit your Character.
+  - Click the Edit Icon to edit your Characters name and strength score.
-  - (WIP) Click the X to delete your Character.
+  - Click the X to delete your Character.

 ### Backpack Management
 - **Viewing Backpack:**